Hamza Choudhury: Loan to Sheffield United

 Choudhury joined Championship club Sheffield United on 27 January 2025 on loan until the end of the 2024–25 season.
 He appeared in 16 matches before returning to Leicester at the end of the season.

+Sheffield United

+On 31 August 2026, Choudhury joined Championship club Sheffield United on a one-year deal for an undisclosed fee.
+This brings an end to his 21-year association with his boyhood club Leicester City.

 International career

 England

 On 26 May 2018, Choudhury made his debut for the England national under-21 football team, coming on as a substitute during the 2–1 win against China under-21 in the 2018 Toulon Tournament.
 Choudhury started for England in the next match of the tournament, a 0–0 draw against Mexico.

 On 27 May 2019, Choudhury was included in England's 23-man squad for the 2019 UEFA European Under-21 Championship but was shown a straight red card for a reckless tackle during the second half of the opening 2–1 defeat to France in Cesena.

 Bangladesh

 While eligible to represent Bangladesh and Grenada, Choudhury expressed in October 2019 that his goal was to play for England, saying, "To play for England is my biggest dream, to represent the senior team."
 However, on 27 February 2024, reports confirmed he was in talks to join the Bangladesh national team for their 2026 World Cup qualifiers in March 2024.
 Choudhury obtained his Bangladeshi passport on 23 August 2024, and on 24 September 2024, the English Football Association issued him a No Objection Certificate (NOC), allowing him to officially represent Bangladesh.
 He officially switched allegiance to Bangladesh on 19 December 2024.

 On 9 February 2025, Hamza was included in the preliminary squad for Bangladesh's 2027 AFC Asian Cup third round qualifier match against India.
 On 25 March, he made his debut for Bangladesh in a 0–0 draw against India.
 On 4 June 2025, Choudhury scored his first international goal in a 2–0 friendly win over Bhutan.